Eurasian Land Bridge: Through service between China and Western Europe

 There are three main routes for container services from China to Europe: Eastern route from Vostochny Port (Russia), northern route from west China via Manzhouli/Zabaikalsk border stations and southern route from east China via Dostyk border station, through which totally 25k TEU has been transported on rail by 2014.

 In January 2008 China and Germany inaugurated a long-distance freight train service between Beijing and Hamburg.
 Travelling a total of 10000 km, the train uses the China Railways and the Trans-Mongolian line to travel from Xiangtan (in Hunan Province) to Ulaanbaatar, where it then continues north to the Trans-Siberian.
 After reaching the end of the Trans-Siberian at Moscow the train continues to Germany via rail links in Belarus and Poland.
 Total transit time is 15 days, as compared with the 30 days average it would take for the freight to make the same journey by ship.
 The first train of 50 containers, carrying a mixed load of clothes, ceramics and electronics (for the Fujitsu company), travelled on tracks operated by six different railways.

 Hartmut Mehdorn, chairman of Deutsche Bahn (DB), stated in March 2008 that regularly scheduled, weekly China-Germany freight services should be in operation by 2010.
 In April 2009, however, DB postponed the service indefinitely because of the global economic crisis.

 Another test run, from Chongqing to Duisburg via Alashankou crossing, Kazakhstan, Russia, Belarus, and Poland took place in March–April 2011, covering 10300 km in 16 days.
-It was again said by DB that if there is enough demand, the service can be made regular already in 2011, As of March 2014, the Chonqing-Duisburg route makes three weekly services carrying up to 50 forty-foot-long containers.
+It was again said by DB that if there is enough demand, the service can be made regular already in 2011, As of March 2014, the Chongqing-Duisburg route makes three weekly services carrying up to 50 forty-foot-long containers.